KelvinTegelaar/CIPP/docs/dev/index.md

 displayed_sidebar: devSidebar
 ---

-In this section you'll find the developer-facing documentation for the CyberDrain Improved Partner Portal.
-This is documentation for people looking to develop the CIPP codebases.
+This section holds the developer-facing documentation for the CyberDrain Improved Partner Portal.
+Documentation aimed at people looking to develop the CIPP codebases.

 Use the links on the left to navigate the documentation.